 13. Regal Ankle Ink in Black and Gray

-While tradition says crowns are worn atop the head, tattooing makes it possible for these regal statement pieces to also be displayed on the body.
-Ankle tats are easy to conceal during the colder months.
+While tradition says crowns are worn atop the head, tattooing makes it possible for these regal statement pieces to also the crown tattooed on the body.
+Ankle tattoos are easy to conceal during the colder months.
 However, this majestic ink is sure to turn heads when the mercury rises.
 Simple black and gray details keep this stately symbol as low-key as it can be.

 14. Memento Mori Tattoo with Crowned Skeleton

 Memento mori is a Latin saying that means, “Remember that you must die.”
 It is believed that slaves during the Roman Empire were ordered to whisper the phrase into the ears of the masters as they accompanied them through war and victory.
 Let this eerie ink be a reminder of your mortality and virtues.
 There are few more haunting images than an utterly departed leader.

 This simple tattoo feels more ornamental than symbolic, and there’s nothing wrong with that.
 Crowns were traditionally worn by only the most elite and powerful people.
 Ornate metal headdresses may not be acceptable for everyday wear.
 However, a tattoo crown ensures that you will never again enter the world as a member of the peasant class.

 16. Crown and Jewel Sleeve with Old School Accents

 Here we have a full sleeve with a crown, cloud tattoos, roses, and other classic Americana accents.
 The bold outlines and bright colors make this a strikingly beautiful look that any tattoo artist would be eager to execute.

 17. Saints Among Us Body Art